Home > Health Encyclopedia

 Who's Most At Risk?

-Your doctor will focus on medications you take, preexisting medical conditions, and your description of any similar episodes you may have had in the past.
-This will help your health care provider pinpoint why you fainted and rule out particular health conditions.
+This will help your doctor pinpoint why you fainted and rule out certain health conditions.
 If seizures are suspected, your doctor may also do a test called an electroencephalogram (EEG).

-If you feel like you are going to faint, lie down and raise your legs -- that helps keep blood flowing to your brain.
-If you can't lie down, sit down and put your head between your knees.
-Or stand with your legs crossed and thighs pressed together -- this can also help keep blood from pooling in your legs.
+If you feel like you are going to faint, lie down and raise your legs to keep blood flowing to your brain.
+If you can't lie down, sit down and put your head between your knees, stand with your legs crossed and thighs pressed together.
+This can also help keep blood from pooling in your legs.

-When an irregular heartbeat causes fainting, your health care provider may prescribe medications such as beta-blockers or antiarrhythmics.
-Your health care provider may also prescribe steroids (such as fludrocortisone) or salt tablets to help control the amount of sodium and fluids in your body.
+When an irregular heartbeat causes fainting, your doctor may prescribe medications such as beta-blockers or antiarrhythmics.
+Your doctor may also prescribe steroids (such as fludrocortisone) or salt tablets to help you control the amount of sodium and fluids in your body.

 Surgical and Other Procedures